Princysoni276/Personal-Portfolio-/README.md

 # Personal-Portfolio-
-Understood!
-I've updated the README to reflect that your main portfolio file is named portfolio.html.

-Princy Soni - Personal Portfolio Website
 🌟 Overview
 Welcome to my personal portfolio website!
 This project serves as a dynamic showcase of my skills, education, certifications, projects, and achievements.
 Developed as part of my internship, it's designed to provide a comprehensive overview of my capabilities as a passionate Computer Applications student eager to apply my growing knowledge in a professional setting.